Skip navigation

 Check the entire exterior of your holiday home, if any repairs are required or any maintenance is needed then it's much better to get this looked at now before you risk it worsening during inclement weather.
 Whilst your holiday home is designed to withstand the Great British weather, it's still worthwhile being prepared, as we all know how predictable that weather can be!

-Giving the exterior a good clean would be a great first step, and following a clean with some quality overwintering fluid will prevent any dirt, grime and algae building up.
+Giving the exterior a good clean would be a great first step, and following a clean with some quality winter protection products will prevent any dirt, grime and algae building up.
 For more compact holiday home models, you could even cover it with a breathable cover to further protect from the elements.
 Just keep in mind that you should ensure that any cover is designed for this purpose, as non-breathable covers or tarpaulins would cause condensation to build up beneath.
 Finally, you should check on the anchoring, making sure it is firmly anchored to the ground and to see if there is any rust or corrosion that needs to be dealt with.

 Now that everything is prepared, you might want to come and check back on your holiday home periodically to ensure no damage has occurred, especially if we've had any particularly harsh weather.
 If you have friends on park then you could help each other out by checking on each others holiday homes when visiting, or if you have friends or family living nearby or just passing, it's worth asking them to make an extra check for you too if you're unable to make the trip specifically.